lfgraphics/khadimemillat/docs/error-handling-verification.md

 **Error Messages:**
 - "Selected user is no longer available.
 Please search for the user again."
-- "Selected user is missing required information (name or email).
+- "Selected user is missing required information (name).
 Please select a different user."

 ### ✅ 6.2: Pickup Time in Past
 **Requirement:** WHEN the pickup time is in the past THEN the system SHALL display "Pickup time must be in the future" error